Charity shops in High Wycombe

 High Wycombe lies around 22 miles from Oxford and roughly 29 miles from central London.
 A visit to a specialist buyer in either city centre means a long return trip, parking to pay for and a volunteer off the shop floor for much of the day.

 Posting to GoldPaid takes that cost away.
 The shop keeps its staff in place, the parcel travels insured, and the written valuation gives the charity room to decide calmly, with nothing owed unless it accepts.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 What to set aside before pricing in a High Wycombe shop